US home sales ended a 4-month slide in July amid easing mortgage rates, more homes on the market

 Existing home sales rose 1.3% last month from June to a seasonally adjusted annual rate of 3.95 million, the National Association of Realtors said Thursday.

-Sales fell 2.5% compared with July last year.
+Sales fell 2.5% compared with July last year and are running below last year’s pace.
 The latest home sales came in slightly higher than the 3.92 million pace economists were expecting, according to FactSet.

 “Despite the modest gain, home sales are still sluggish,” said Lawrence Yun, the NAR’s chief economist.
 “But consumers are definitely seeing more choices, and affordability is improving due to lower interest rates.”